Getting Started with Docker

 docker-compose pull docker-compose up -d

-The -d option indicates you want the Docker Compose to run the EdgeX containers in detached mode - that is to run the containers in the background.
-Without -d, the containers will all start in the terminal and to use the terminal further you have to stop the containers.
+The -d option indicates you want Docker Compose to run the EdgeX containers in detached mode - that is to run the containers in the background.
+Without -d, the containers will all start in the terminal and in order to use the terminal further you have to stop the containers.

 Verify EdgeX Foundry Running